Pinterest for Business Tips

 According to Pinterest brands & businesses have seen an average of 90% viewability for Pinterest in-app ads, a 93% positive lift in foot traffic and 51-69% of people visiting a brand’s stores were new customers.
 Source: https://bit.ly/2PyKqwx

-It can be daunting to learn how to manage a new platform which is why I as a Pinterest expert decided to create this guide to help you avoid wasting time going around and around in circles trying to figure it out on your own.
+It can be daunting to learn how to manage a new ad platform which is why I as a Pinterest expert I created several lessons specifically on Pinterest ads in my course to help you avoid wasting time going around and around in circles trying to figure it out on your own.
+Because trust it, Pinterest ads is not easy peasy.

 This is an overview of how to get started with Promoted Pins which is included in my best selling online course Pinterest Marketing for Business.
 I’m going to share some of it here but and if you decide to master Pinterest I recommend that you invest in my course.
 This step by step guide will teach you the fastest, quickest way to create effective campaigns so you get results.